 Like most Bluetooth headphones, the noise handling of the microphone of the Anker SoundCore Life P2 is inadequate.
 While the person you're speaking to should be able to hear you in quiet situations, it'll be difficult in even moderately noisy environments.

 The battery life of the Anker SoundCore Life P2 isn't bad overall, but is quite good for truly wireless headphones.
-While their 6-hour battery won't get you through a full day of work, their case provides an additional three charges, so you can charge them up on your break, wherever you are.
+While their 6-hour battery won't get you through a full day of work, their case provides an additional five charges, so you can charge them up on your break, wherever you are.
+Their total battery life of nearly 35 hours is among the highest of any truly wireless headphones we've tested.

 Unfortunately, unlike the Anker SoundCore Liberty Air 2, the Life P2 don't have a dedicated companion app.
 This means you can't customize the control scheme or sound profile of these headphones in any way.